Restructuring Debt through Chapter 11 Bankruptcy in Ventura County

 Few processes offer the flexibility and practicality of Chapter 11 bankruptcy.
 However, failing to work constructively with your creditors can quickly turn the process sour.
 If you are considering Chapter 11 bankruptcy for your business, you need an experienced attorney who can work with your creditors on your behalf and keep the process on track.

 Call us to learn how Chapter 11 can help streamline your business

-At the Law Offices of Michael H. Raichelson, our lawyers have years of experience assisting businesses throughout Los Angeles and Ventura County in restructuring through Chapter 11.
-Before you make a decision about the future of your business, call us at [ln::phone] or contact us online to schedule a free no-obligation consultation.
-We offer services in both English and Spanish.
+At Raichelson Law, P.C., our lawyers have years of experience assisting businesses throughout Los Angeles and Ventura County in restructuring through Chapter 11.
+Before you make a decision about the future of your business, call us at 818-444-7770 or contact us online to schedule a free no-obligation consultation.